 Free Gameday disabled parking is located at Lot 409 on Gourrier Lane.
 There are a limited number of spaces available.
 This area is available on a first come, first served basis beginning at 7 a.m. on game days.
-The lot is accessible by presenting a valid state issued disabled parking permit and/or valid disabled driver’s license to the traffic officers on site.
+The lot is accessible by presenting a valid state issued disabled parking permit and/or valid disabled driver's license to the traffic officers on site.
 The disabled individual must be in the vehicle when entering the lot.
-Shuttle service will start 5 hours prior to kickoff for games scheduled after Noon.
-For games scheduled at or before Noon shuttle service will start three hours before kickoff.
+Shuttle service will start 4 hours prior to kickoff for games scheduled after 12pm.
+For games scheduled at or before 12pm shuttle service will start 3 hours before kickoff.
 Pickup location will be in the Lot 409.
-The drop off location and post-game pickup will be on South Stadium Drive on the west side of Tiger Stadium.
-Shuttles will be available throughout the game for return service to Lot 409 and available 90 minutes after the game.
+The drop off location and post-game pickup will be on South Stadium Drive on the Southwest corner of Tiger Stadium.
+Shuttles will be available throughout the game for return service to Lot 409 and available through approximately 90 minutes following the conclusion of the game.
 A shuttle pass will be issued to all individuals in a vehicle accessing Lot 409 with handicap identification.
-The shuttle pass will be required to ride the shuttle.
+The shuttle pass will be required to ride the return shuttle.

 Paid Disabled Patron Parking